OpenHD/OpenHD/systemd/README.md

    Artosyn-enabled package is built.
 The package includes the daemon and tunnel helper produced from https://github.com/KUTIAN-VT/L4_Linux_SDK.
 Output is discarded because the vendor daemon can log continuously; OpenHD and SysUtils expose the useful link state separately.
+The service is deliberately disabled at boot: SysUtils detects supported Artosyn USB/SDIO hardware and starts it on demand.

    USB is the default SDK transport (`ARTOSYN_INTERFACE=0`).
 Override it in `/etc/default/openhd-artosyn` when building an image for another transport: